afsanhk/tinyapp/README.md

 - bcrypt
 - body-parser
 - cookie-session
+- method-override

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server using the `node express_server.js or npm start` commands.